ACF Artist Equity Report Card

 From ensuring more representation in our narrative and storytelling to improving our own nomenclature and the way we talk about our work to offering more ways to engage with ACF and one another, we have been committed to widening the circle by showing the example of who is a part of our ecosystem in the hopes that others will see themselves in that circle.

 We see ACF as a space of inclusivity as we move from a membership organization to an artist services and advocacy organization.
 We seek to be a connector and convener for this vibrant and diverse ecosystem to which we belong.
 We hope to deepen our relationship with you and provide opportunities for you to deepen your relationship with one another.

-- Discontinued ACF’s longstanding Membership Program, making all resources available to all creators regardless of genre interest or creative pursuit
+- Discontinued ACF’s longstanding Membership Program, making all resources available to all creators

-- Board/staff/artist focus group reviewed and changed all of ACF’s funding program requirements and processes
+- Board/staff/artist focus group reviewed and changed all of ACF’s funding program requirements and processes (continues)

 - Launched “Help Desk” to encourage inquiries from artists and their collaborators for resources, guidance, and connections